BinarCode/laravel-restify/UPGRADING.md

 If your app published `config/restify.php` before it carried an `auth.frontend_app_url` key, add `'frontend_app_url' => env('FRONTEND_APP_URL', env('APP_URL')),` to it - otherwise `frontend_app_url` resolves to `null` and every client-supplied `url` on `forgotPassword` is rejected.

-### Register, login, forgotPassword and resetPassword lowercase the email
+### Register lowercases the email; login, forgotPassword and resetPassword also match it lowercased

-`register` now lowercases the `email` before the `unique` check runs and before the row is saved, so `John@Example.com` registers as `john@example.com` and a later registration with any other casing of the same address is rejected as a duplicate. `login`, `forgotPassword` and `resetPassword` lowercase the submitted `email` before looking the user up, so that user can log in and reset their password with any casing.
+`register` now lowercases the `email` before the `unique` check runs and before the row is saved, so `John@Example.com` registers as `john@example.com` and a later registration with any other casing of the same address is rejected as a duplicate. `login`, `forgotPassword` and `resetPassword` look the user up by the submitted email exactly first, then by its lowercased form, so a user registered this way can log in and reset their password with any casing.

-Restify does not touch existing rows.
-On a case-sensitive database (pgsql, sqlite) a user stored as `John@Example.com` before this change can no longer log in or reset their password, because the lookup now searches for `john@example.com`.
-Lowercase the stored emails yourself before deploying, for example `User::query()->update(['email' => DB::raw('LOWER(email)')])` - check for rows that collide once lowercased first.
-MySQL's default case-insensitive collation is unaffected.
+No migration is required.
+Restify does not touch existing rows, and a row stored with a mixed-case email (`Old@Example.com`) still matches when the user submits that exact casing.
+Lowercasing stored emails is an optional cleanup: on a case-sensitive database (pgsql, sqlite) it also lets those users log in with other casings - check for rows that collide once lowercased first.

-The published controller stubs (`php artisan restify:auth`) lowercase the email the same way.
-A controller you published before this change does not - add the same lowercasing to it, or register and login will disagree on the casing.
+The published controller stubs (`php artisan restify:auth`) use the same `FindsUserByEmail` lookup and the register stub lowercases the email.
+A controller you published before this change keeps its exact-match lookup; add `use Binaryk\LaravelRestify\Http\Controllers\Concerns\FindsUserByEmail;` and call `$this->findUserByEmail($userModel, $email)` to match.

 ### Policy cache's fallback ttl is 300 seconds, not 60